LarryVincent/customer-class/content/podcasts/the-loyalty-unicorn.md

 pre_head = "Episode 04"
 rp_embed = "https://embed.radiopublic.com/e?if=the-customer-class-GAV0rN&ge=s1!0d5bca2d90a9b66aa9649555878f19638b4e6cdc"
-tags = ["loyalty", "retention"] teaser = "While some marketers complain that loyal customers are as rare as unicorns, Sandeep Dube of Delta Airlines argues that we may be in the golden era of customer loyalty."
+tags = ["loyalty", "retention"] teaser = "While some marketers complain that loyal customers are as rare as unicorns, Sandeep Dube of Delta Air Lines argues that we may be in the golden era of customer loyalty."
 +++

 ## Overview